by Raquel Stecher

 starring Dev Patel, Radhika Apte, Jim Sarbh

-It’s seems like a disservice to you, the reader, for me to summarize the plot of this movie.
-The greatest joy I experienced while watching this film at the Toronto International Film Festival was going into it knowing nothing.
+It’s seems like a disservice to you, dear reader, for me to summarize the plot of this movie.
+The greatest joy I experienced while watching this film at TIFF was going into it knowing nothing.
 With no trailer and only a vague description, I had no idea what I was getting myself into.
 I found myself enveloped in this world, not knowing what was going on or who these characters were or where this story was taking me.
 It was magical.

 Jay (Dev Patel) is a mysterious traveler arriving in Pakistan for a wedding.
-It turns out he’s not your average wedding guest.
-He’s here to kidnap the bride Samira (Radhika Apte).
-He’s been hired by the bride’s secret Indian beau Deepesh (Jim Sarbh) to save her from an arranged marriage.
+He’s not your average wedding guest because he’s there to kidnap the bride Samira (Radhika Apte).
+Jay’s been hired by the bride’s secret Indian beau Deepesh (Jim Sarbh) to save her from an arranged marriage.
 When Jay kidnaps Samira, his carefully executed plan is thrown off by a nosy bodyguard who Jay has to kill to escape.
 When Jay tries to return Samira to Deepesh, things are not as they seem.
 As news of the bodyguard’s death and bride’s kidnapping spreads, Jay and Samira find themselves on the run.

 Patel and Apte deliver A+ performances.
 Sarbh doesn’t have a big role but he stands out as the shifty beau with a secret agenda.
 The film was shot in India and Pakistan with a small crew which gave the film a profound sense of realism (you feel like you’re right there with them) and also an intimacy.
 The movie is filled with really amazing cinematography and some great aerial shots courtesy of Giles Nuttgens.